manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 # ![GitHub](./images/git-black-small.png) &nbsp;Fun with Git-Bits

-## The fork, the clone, the OLL master
+## The fork, the clone, the main repo

 The information in this lab revolves around -